sarahsalter/TrafficFatalitiesProject/README.md

 # TrafficFatalitiesProject

+*DIRECTIONS*

-+ Please download 6 FARS_Accident SAS Data Files from years 2010-2016.
++ Download 6 FARS_Accident SAS Data Files from years 2010-2016.

-+ Please download FARS_Data.csv.
++ Download FARS_Data.csv.

-+ Please download the Exploratory Plot Script to run with the Final RMD.
++ Download the Exploratory Plot Script to run with the Final RMD.

-+ Please download the final RMD, labeled Final_Paper.
++ Download the final RMD, labeled Final_Paper.

-+ Please download the most up-to-date dataset is Codebook_FinalDataTFP.
++ Download the most up-to-date dataset is Codebook_FinalDataTFP.

 + When running the Final RMD please Knit Html.

 + SIDE: